ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size increased from 1024 to 2048
+Stack size increased from 1024 to 2048.
+Also, this is the default value (removed from several files to one location).

 ## Commit #670
 ### Hash